-- 1 cup of auyama (West Indian pumpkin or kabocha squash), diced, divided
+- 1 cup auyama (kabocha squash), (West Indian pumpkin or kabocha squash), diced, divided

-- Cook vegetables: Return the broth from the previous step to the pot.
-Add cilantro, carrot, potato. and remaining auyama.
-Cook covered over very medium-low heat until the vegetables are cooked through.
+- Return the broth to the pot.
+Add cilantro, carrots, potato, and remaining auyama.
+Cook covered over medium-low heat until the vegetables are cooked through (about 10 minutes).

-- Cook fish: Add the remaining fish to the pot and cook until it is cooked through (10-15 mins).
+- Add the fish fillet to the pot and cook until it is cooked through (5-10 minutes).
 In the end, you should have about half the liquid you started with, if it's too little, add some more water and heat through, if it's too much, simmer some more to reduce it.
 This is not a thick soup, the liquid has the consistency of broth.